 March 23, 2020

-While early reports from China showed the majority of deaths related to COVID-19 occurred in older patients and those with underlying health issues, that doesn’t mean younger people are immune to developing a severe response to COVID-19.
+While early reports from China showed most deaths related to COVID-19 occurred in older patients and those with underlying health issues, that doesn’t mean younger people are immune to developing a severe response to COVID-19.
 Most cases in young adults are mild, but we’ve heard a few stories of otherwise healthy adults in their 20s and 30s falling extremely ill from the virus.

-New data collected from the Centers for Disease Control and Prevention shows that roughly 12% of COVID-19 cases in the U.S. are known to need hospitalizations.
-About 1 in 5 of those hospitalizations were among people ages 20 to 44.
-More than a third of new cases reported with a known age were under 45.
+Recent data (as of March 16) provided by the Centers for Disease Control and Prevention (CDC) shows that roughly 12% of COVID-19 cases in the U.S. need be hospitalized.
+About 1 in 5 of those cases occurred amongst people ages 20 to 44.
+A third of cases reported were in those under age 45.

 There’s a lot we still don’t know about this virus

-“As more and more cases happen, the virus change to pandemic continues to evolve,” says Daniel Varga, M.D., chief physician executive at Hackensack Meridian Health.
+“As more and more cases happen, the virus will change as the pandemic continues to evolve,” says Daniel Varga, M.D., chief physician executive at Hackensack Meridian Health.
 While we know that older people and those with underlying medical conditions have a higher likelihood of developing more severe symptoms, it’s unclear why some cases are more severe than others in otherwise healthy young adults.

 Young people can spread the virus without knowing they have it